danny-baker/deploy-beast-datascience-vm/README.md

 **Putting your VM behind a VPN**

-It is possible to put this VM behind a VPN gateway in Azure, requiring you to first connect to the VPN from your client machine, before you can access it.
-This is more hassle to setup because you need to generate a root certificate and client certificates, but I've created a working system here.
+It is possible to put this VM behind a proper VPN gateway in Azure, requiring you to first connect to the VPN from your client machine, before you can access it.
+This is way more hassle to setup because you need to manually generate a root certificate and client certificates, but I've created a working system here.
 Decent VPNs are not cheap, but the cool thing is, the Azure account comes with a premium VPN service FREE for 12 MONTHS which is usually $140USD/month.